 Striped Bass, Herring, Shad, Cyprinids, and other anadromous fish species may have eggs and/or very small fry which are moved with any water current (tides, streamflows, etc.).
 Installations where these species are present may require individual evaluation of the proposed project using more conservative screening requirements.
-In instances where state or local regulatory agencies require more stringent screen criteria to protect species other than salmonids, NMFS will generally defer to the more conservative criteria.
+In instances where state or local regulatory agencies require more stringent screen criteria to protect species other that salmonids, NOAA will generally defer to the more conservative criteria.

 General screen criteria and procedural guidelines are provided below.
 Specific exceptions to these criteria occur in the design of small screen systems (less than 40 cubic feet per second) and certain small pump intakes.
-These exceptions are listed in Section K, Modified Criteria for Small Screens, and in the separate addendum entitled: Juvenile Fish Screen Criteria For Pump Intakes, National Marine Fisheries Service, Portland, Oregon, May 9, 1996.
+These exceptions are listed in Section K. Modified Criteria for Small Screens, and in the separate addendum entitled: Juvenile Fish Screen Criteria For Pump Intakes, National Oceanic and Atmospheric Administration Fisheries, Portland, Oregon, May 9, 1996.